silverstripe/developer-docs/en/02_Developer_Guides/09_Security/02_Permissions.md

 #### 1. Granting access to all CMS permissions

-The `CMS_ACCESS_LeftAndMain` grants access to every single area of the CMS, without exception.
+The `CMS_ACCESS_LeftAndMain` permission grants access to every single area of the CMS, without exception.
 Internally, this works by adding the `CMS_ACCESS_LeftAndMain` code to the set of accepted codes when a `CMS_ACCESS_*` permission is required.
 This works much like ADMIN permissions (see above)